Works of art in a practical medium

 Margaret uses the traditional craft skills of proggy and hooky together with a variety of stitched techniques to create her pieces.
 She works exclusively with recycled and found fabrics, reflecting her passion of extending the life and history of each garment or fabric.
 Often using old sacks as her base fabric, she may incorporate any lettering into her design and leave frayed areas or holes exposed.
 Margaret says ‘what really appeals to me is the basic nature of the tools, materials and techniques which have changed very little since they were brought to Britain around the 15th century.
 Each piece of material I use comes with its own particular history which I extend and enhance by working it into a wall hanging, a rug or a cushion cover.

-The techniques of rag rugging are very freeing and allow me to create pieces organically with most of the design happening at the end of the hook.
+Margaret, formally trained as a painter, creates fantastic pieces that explore and are inspired by her everyday life and surroundings: the Northumberland coast, the Cheviot Hills and the changing shapes and textures of the fields and landscape.
+She explains ‘the techniques of rag rugging are very freeing and allow me to create pieces organically with most of the design happening at the end of the hook.
 I let each piece develop without using a formal or detailed design which means I can respond to the change of the seasons, the patterns of sand on a beach or the unexpected way a piece of fabric behaves when cut’.

 If you are not currently a Friend of Bailiffgate you could join at the same time and enjoy a package of benefits including 12 months free entry.